smaremanda/add-in-docs/reference/shared/projectdocument/gettaskfieldasync-method.md

 ## Remarks

 First call the [getSelectedTaskAsync](../reference/shared/projectdocument/getselectedtaskasync-method.md) method to get the task GUID, and then pass it as the _taskId_ argument to **getTaskFieldAsync**.
 If the active view is not a task view (for example a Gantt Chart or Task Usage view), or if no task is selected in a task view, [getSelectedTaskAsync](../reference/shared/projectdocument/getselectedtaskasync-method.md) returns a 5001 error (Internal Error).
-See[addHandlerAsync method](../reference/shared/projectdocument/addhandlerasync-method.md) for an example that uses the[ViewSelectionChanged](../reference/shared/projectdocument/viewselectionchanged-event.md) event and the[getSelectedViewAsync](../reference/shared/projectdocument/getselectedviewasync-method.md) method to activate a button based on the active view type.
+See [addHandlerAsync method](../reference/shared/projectdocument/addhandlerasync-method.md) for an example that uses the [ViewSelectionChanged](../reference/shared/projectdocument/viewselectionchanged-event.md) event and the [getSelectedViewAsync](../reference/shared/projectdocument/getselectedviewasync-method.md) method to activate a button based on the active view type.

 ## Example